 12. Patagonia fleece

 A few sips of hot tea (or any other beverage) always makes things feel cozier.
-This popular Thermos bottle gets fantastic reviews from MEC members, and is easy to open with gloves on.
+The Yeti Rambler 20 Tumbler gets fantastic reviews from MEC members and is wildly popular with staffers in head office too.
+It’s easy to clean, too.